© Mapbox · © OpenStreetMap contributors · Boundary data © Cadw

 Blaen Glasffrwd longhouse is a scheduled monument protected by Cadw under reference CD206.
 View the official record →

-Blaen Glasffrwd longhouse is a Post-Medieval longhouse located in Ceredigion, Wales, registered as a Scheduled Ancient Monument under Cadw reference CD206.
+Blaen Glasffrwd longhouse is a post-medieval agricultural dwelling located in Ceredigion, Wales, and is recorded under Cadw's Scheduled Ancient Monument designation CD206.
 It is designated a Scheduled Ancient Monument by Cadw under reference CD206.

 Blaen Glasffrwd longhouse dates from the post medieval/modern period, and is classified as a longhouse.
-It is one of over 32,000 scheduled monuments protected across Britain.
+It is one of over 32,000 scheduled monuments protected across the UK.

 Blaen Glasffrwd longhouse is a Scheduled Ancient Monument, legally protected by Cadw — the body responsible for designating and safeguarding heritage sites in Wales.
 The official designation reference is CD206.